floroz/go-social/memory-bank/activeContext.md

 ## Learnings and Project Insights

 - The project "Go Social" is a full-stack application with a Go backend and a React/TypeScript frontend.
 - It utilizes OpenAPI for API design and code generation.
+The frontend types are generated from this spec.
 - Docker is used for containerization.
 - A comprehensive set of `.clinerules` dictates coding standards and best practices for TypeScript development.
+- **Key finding on signup error:** The backend `signupHandler` in `cmd/api/auth_handlers.go` incorrectly expects a nested `{"data": ...}` payload for signup, contradicting the OpenAPI specification and the frontend's (correct) implementation of a flat payload.
+The field name `first_name` (snake_case) is consistent across the OpenAPI spec, generated frontend types, and the backend `CreateUserDTO`'s JSON tags.
+The error arises because the flat payload's `first_name` field is "unknown" to the top-level struct the backend handler initially tries to unmarshal into (which expects a `data` field).

 *(This file will be updated frequently as work progresses.)*